Trusted by Global Clients & Partners

 Vanuatu's program has changed substantially over the past 24 months.
 Biometric logistics, the post-EU passport-mobility map, and the CIIP redemption mechanics all materially affect whether the program fits a given applicant.
 Golden Harbors advisors work directly with licensed designated agents in Port Vila, structure the source-of-funds file before submission, coordinate biometric scheduling at the nearest approved location, and stress-test the program against Caribbean and Pacific alternatives so the choice is grounded in the applicant's actual mobility and tax position.

-Ready to move from research to a concrete Vanuatu entry plan?
-Book a consultation with a Golden Harbors advisor, and we will map the right route, family structure, and timeline for your specific situation.
+Ready to move from research to action?
+Book a general consultation call with Golden Harbors, global mobility experts who walk you through the right Vanuatu CBI route, biometric logistics, and trade-offs for your specific situation.

 There are Always Options to EXPAND YOUR BOUNDARIES!
 Let's Discuss Yours